Skip navigation

 Submit by 5 p.m., May 31, 2022

-The School of Interdisciplinary Studies and Professional Development (ISPD) and the Center for Community Engagement (CCE) announce a call for proposals for the 2022-2024 Interdisciplinary Investigations Research Series.
+Our School and the Center for Community Engagement (CCE) announce a call for proposals for the 2022-2024 Interdisciplinary Investigations Research Series.
 The aim of this new two-year series is to encourage cross-disciplinary collaboration to address community-identified needs, enhance community capacity to solve pressing challenges, and to prepare the next generation of engaged scholars.

 The Interdisciplinary Investigations initiative is underwritten by the Southern Miss Fund for Academic Excellence.
 We thank the donors for their support of these exciting interdisciplinary projects at Southern Miss.
 We also thank the Provost for his long-standing commitment to interdisciplinary projects and scholarship.